 The basic principles of a good diet are simple: eat less, move more, eat fruit and a lot of vegetables.
 For additional clarification, a five-word modifier helps: go easy on junk foods.

-- Consume a fiber-filled diet which includes whole grains, vegetables, and fruit.
+- Consume a fiber-filled diet that includes whole grains, vegetables, and fruit;

-- Eat more vegetables and fruits—the more colorful and varied, the better.
-But, don’t eat caloric fruits during evenings because you have a weight loss goal to focus on.
+- Eat more vegetables and fruits, the more colorful and varied, the better.
+But, don’t eat caloric fruits during the evenings because you have a weight loss goal to focus on;

 - Include adequate amounts of calcium in the diet; however, milk is not the best or the only source.
-Good sources of calcium are collards, bok choy, fortified soy milk, baked beans, and supplements containing calcium and vitamin D.
+Good sources of calcium are collards, bok choy, fortified soy milk, baked beans;

-- Choose water over other beverages.
+- Drink more water and choose it over other beverages.
 Avoid sugary drinks, and limit intake of juices and milk.
 Coffee, tea, artificially-sweetened drinks, 100-percent fruit juices, low-fat milk, and alcohol can fit into a healthy diet but are best consumed in moderation.
-Sports drinks are recommended only for people who exercise more than an hour at a stretch to replace substances lost in sweat.
+Sports drinks are recommended only for people who exercise more than an hour at a stretch to replace substances lost in sweat;

 - Pastries, such as donuts, cookies, crackers, pretzels, and biscuits

 - Sweets, such as jam, fruit compote, chocolate, sugar [white table sugar], and brown sugar

 - Fast-food, junk food, and sandwiches made from white bread and high-fat cheese

 - Chips, jellies, sodas, Coke, and fruit juices